 Yes.
-As can be clearly seen in the data above, the maximum SAR for each device has been recorded in a number of different frequencies and testing positions.
-The maximum SAR level for different mobile phone models therefore can vary because the value is reported for demonstrating compliance with national and international limits.
+The maximum SAR level for different mobile phone models can vary because the value is reported for demonstrating compliance with national and international limits.
 As such they are not directly comparable, but they demonstrate that the devices do comply with the relevant RF exposure limits.